Marketing Matters – Subscription Value & DMOs

-I’ve taken over a business recently and keep getting requests to renew various subscriptions and memberships, including nearly £1,000 for my local DMO.
+I’ve taken over a business recently and keep getting requests to renew various subscriptions and memberships, including nearly £1,000 for my local Destination Management Organisation (DMO).
 Are DMOs worth it in your opinion, and how should I decide what marketing channels to renew or not?

 A: When I was an hotelier, DMOs (and other similar channels) used to exist as a consortium to gain group exposure with new audiences – they were valued for their listing function that profiled your business in front of guests, agents and resellers in the hopes of gaining business.
 Initially, they existed pre the internet (remember those days!), operating through guidebooks, and then, after websites become more mainstream, they fulfilled a sort of online listing function.
 Now, as they’ve had to deal with a rise in ‘competition’ from online travel agents, the perception is that they’ve lost their value because the listings specifically aren’t relevant, when in fact their value is and always has been far beyond the listing of your business.